zaoyang/30-days-of-web-development/day-12/day-12.cq.md

 # Selector Specificity - CSS

+> What's easier to say, "toy boat ⛵️" or "selector specificity" three times fast?
+Try it out.
+I can say neither.

 ### Selector Specificity

 We learned in the last article that a **Selector** is what points to the HTML element.
 For example, in the following code snippet the selector is the `p` tag: